ABra1993/git-papers/journal.md

 Blood is Delicious
 By: Vlad Dracula

 Introduction: Vampires like blood [1.
-Dracula]
-2nd reference
+Dracula, 2.
+Belmont]